matteobaccan/owner/README.md

 In the above example, OWNER will try to load the properties from several `@Sources`:

- 1. first, it will try to load from user's home directory ~/.myapp.config
+ 1. first, it will try to load the properties file from user's home directory ~/.myapp.config, if this is found, this file alone will be used.
- 2. if the previous attempt fails, then it will try to load the properties from /etc/myapp.config
+ 2. if the previous attempt fails, then it will try to load the properties file from /etc/myapp.config, and if this is found, this one will be used.
- 3. and, as last resort, it will try to load the properties from the classpath loding the resource identified by the path foo/bar/baz.properties
+ 3. and, as last resort, it will try to load the properties from the classpath loading the resource identified by the path foo/bar/baz.properties.
+ 4. if none of the previous URL resources is found, then the Java interface will not be associated to any file, and only `@DefaultValue` will be used where specified, where not specified `null` will be returned.

+So all properties will be loaded from only one file, the first that is found.
+If this property is not specified by the properties files, the `@DefaultValue` is used.
+*Only the first available properties file will be loaded, *others will be ignored*.
+For instance, if the file ~/.myapp.config is found, only that one will be considered; if that file doesn't defines the `maxThreads` property, the `@DefaultValue` will be returned; if `maxThreads` is specified inside `/etc/myapp.config` it will not be considered, since ~/.myapp.config prevailed, because it is specified before in the `@Sources` annotation.
+This load logic, is identified as "FIRST", since only the first file found will be considered, and it is the default logic adopted when the `@Source` annotation is specified with multiple URLs.
+You can also specify this load policy explicitly using `@LoadPolicy(LoadType.FIRST)` on the interface declaration.

+But what if you want to have some *ovverriding* between properties?
+This is definitely possible: you can do it with the annotation `@LoadPolicy(LoadType.MERGE)`:

+    @LoadPolicy(LoadType.MERGE)
+    @Sources({ "file:~/.myapp.config", "file:/etc/myapp.config", "classpath:foo/bar/baz.properties" })
+    public interface ServerConfig extends Config {
+        ...
+    }

+In this case, *every property* will be loaded from all the specified URLs, and the first will prevail.
+So, following logic will apply:

+ 1. first, it will try to load the given property from ~/.myapp.config;
+    if the given property is found the associated value will be returned.
+ 2. then it will try to load the given property from /etc/myapp.config;
+    if the property is found the value associated will be returned.
+ 3. and as last resort it will try to load the given property from the classpath from the resource identified by the path foo/bar/baz.properties; if the property is found, the associated value is returned.
+ 4. if the given property is not found of any of the above cases, it will be returned the value specified by the `@DefaultValue` if specified, otherwise null will be returned.

+So basically we produce a merge between the properties files where the first property files overrides latter specified ones.
+So, in the previous example, when a property is not specified in `~/.myapp.confing` then it can be loaded from `/etc/mya.config`.

-In the `@Sources` annotation you can also specify system properties and/or environment variables with the syntax `file:${user.home}/.myapp.config` (this gets resolved by 'user.home' System property) or `file:${HOME}/.myapp.config`
-(this gets resolved by the$HOME environment variable).
-The `~` used in the previous example is another example of variable expansion, and it is equivalent to `${user.home}`
+The `@Sources` annotation accepts system properties and/or environment variables with the syntax `file:${user.home}/.myapp.config` (this gets resolved by 'user.home' System property) or `file:${HOME}/.myapp.config` (this gets resolved by the$HOME environment variable).
+The `~` used in the previous example is another example of variable expansion, and it is equivalent to `${user.home}`.

-Did you notice that there is also the `@DefaultValue("42")` annotation specified in the example?
-This annotation gets automatically converted to `int`, since `maxThreads()` returns an `int`, and the value specified is used as default, if `server.max.threads` key is not specified in the property file.

-The `@DefaultValue` is very confortable to use, and the basic type conversion between the `String` value and the method return type are done automatically.

 ### UNDEFINED PROPERTIES